Interpreting Scripture is critical for every Christian.

-For example, the tenth commandment is, “You shall not covet your neighbor’s house… your neighbor’s wife, or his male servant, or his female servant, or his ox, or his donkey, or anything that is your neighbor’s” (Ex.
+As an illustration, consider the tenth commandment.
+“You shall not covet your neighbor’s house… your neighbor’s wife, or his male servant, or his female servant, or his ox, or his donkey, or anything that is your neighbor’s” (Ex.
 20:17).

 Stuart, Douglas, and Gordon D. Fee.
 (2014).
 How to Read the Bible for All Its Worth.
 4th ed.
 Grand Rapids, Mich.: Zondervan